Mobility Carsharing: Stations

 Mobility primarily locates its vehicles at railways stations and in conurbations.
 This is due to the fact that it collaborates with various public transportation companies so as to provide interconnected mobility services.
-As a result, more than 40 per cent of Mobility cars are situated at railway stations of the Swiss Federal Railways.
+As a result, more than 40% of Mobility cars are situated at railway stations of the Swiss Federal Railways.
 The aim here is to dovetail public transportation with car travel.

 Offers

 Mobility aims its subscriptions and offers at various target groups.
 The company launched its "Learner driver subscription" programme in 2013 for learner drivers and inexperienced motorists, for example.
 A similar programme is "Student subscription" (since 2014) for students.
 Private customers can become cooperative members or take out annual/trial subscriptions and benefit from additional advantages.
 Furthermore, they can register without subscription fees or obligations for "Click & Drive".

 Mobility offers two different products in the area of corporate mobility.
 "Business Car Sharing" allows companies to make use of Mobility cars – whether on a one-off basis or using exclusively reserved vehicles at the company's headquarters.
 Meanwhile, "Mobility Pool Car Sharing" involves existing corporate fleets being equipped with car sharing technology, thereby allowing a system of car sharing to be operated within the company.
 Other services such as claims management and maintenance are likewise integrated in the programme.
 A number of companies have outsourced their vehicle fleets to Mobility, either completely or partially.
 These include Migros (since 1998) and ABB.